felippemozer/github-actions/README.md

-# github-actions
+# Github Actions

-Github Actions Repo w/ study examples
+Some Github Actions tutorials as practices of CI pipeline and `.yml` configuration writing